grongierisc/iris-python-article/Article0.md

 Takeway, when working with Python in IRIS:
 - Change everytime the IRIS session to see changes in your Python scripts.
+  - This is not a bug, it's how Python works.
 - Be aware that importing a script executes its code.

 # Bonus

 Wait !
 It doesn't make sense, if you say that when you import a script, it's cached.
 Why when I work with the `language tag = python`, when I change the script, it works without changing the IRIS session?

 Good question, this is because the `language tag` is built in a way that everytime you run it, it will read the script again and execute it line by line as it was new lines in an native Python interpreter, `language tag` doesn't import the script, it just executes it as if you were running it directly in a Python interpreter without restarting it.